AntarcticBloom/.github/README.md

-# .github
+# Proletarian Systems
-.github repository for organization README
+Detangling capitalist institutions with software for people and not for profit